Groundwater Basics

 Groundwater forms through a process called infiltration.
 Rainwater or water from other sources such as rivers and lakes seeps through the soil and porous rock layers to reach the aquifer.
 During this journey, many layers of soil and rock act as natural filters, ridding the water of impurities.

-See also What Are The Common Causes Of Well Water Pump Failure?
+See also What Are The Signs Of Well Water System Component Wear And Tear?

 The Importance of Groundwater